CSCfi/allas-cli-utils/help/a-get.md

 -l, --original_location       Retrieve the data to the original location in the directory structure.

---asis                        Download the object without unpacking tar files and uncompressing zst compressed data.
+--asis                        Download the object without unpacking tar files and decompressing zst compressed data.

 --sk <secret key>             Secret key to open crypt4gh encryption.